Kipchak languages

-The Kipchak languages (also known as the Kypchak, Qypchaq, Qypshaq or the Northwestern Turkic languages) are a sub-branch of the Turkic language family spoken by approximately 28 million people in much of Central Asia and Eastern Europe, spanning from Ukraine to China.
-Some of the most widely spoken languages in this group are Kazakh, Kyrgyz and Tatar.
+The Kipchak languages (also known as the Kypchak, Qypchaq, Qypshaq or the Northwestern Turkic languages) are a sub-branch of the Turkic language family spoken by approximately 30 million people in much of Central Asia and Eastern Europe, spanning from Romania to China.
+Some of the most widely spoken languages in this group are Kazakh, Kyrgyz, and Tatar.

 Linguistic features

 The Kipchak languages share a number of features that have led linguists to classify them together.
 Some of these features are shared with other Common Turkic languages; others are unique to the Kipchak family.